 Before dropping your copper sink into the counter-top hole cut for the original one, install a drain assembly as well as the faucet so you have less work latter what would require maneuvering in small space of the cabinet below the sink.

 While adding a drain to the sink make sure to use quite a bid of plumbers putty to prevent any future leeks.
 Use your hand to attach it and then gently finish the grip with a plumber wrench.
 Using a pair of needle-nose plier to maintain the basket strainer not moving tighten the screw to the point, it doesn't move anymore.
-If you have a disposal unit it comes with the complete assembly and it has to be mounted prior to placing the sink in the counter opening.
+If you have a disposal unit it comes with the complete assembly and it has to be mounted prior to placing the apron sink in the counter opening.
 Do not forget to attach your faucet based on its supplier instructions.
 The same advice would apply to any water purification equipment if you are planning have one.

 Custom Copper drop-in sinks do not come with clips, you need to use silicon to keep the sink in place.
 Prior to applying silicone to the counter, place it in the opening and use the market to mark location of edges on a painter’s tape.
 It will make easier to work with silicon and avoid over doing it what may make your job messy.

-If your new custom copper drop-in kitchen sink has no leeks and you can use it, congratulations, you did a good job.
+If your new custom copper kitchen sink has no leeks and you can use it, congratulations, you did a good job.